Skip to content

 Choosing between MySQL and CockroachDB comes down to understanding what each tool does best.
 This comparison breaks down the key differences so you can make an informed decision based on your specific needs, not marketing claims.

-Bottom line: CockroachDB is our overall pick for data & databases workflows.
-Pick MySQL if you need a fully free option.
+Bottom line: MySQL is our overall pick for data & databases workflows.
+Pick CockroachDB if you need a free tier to start with.

 Short on time?
 Here's the quick answer